mendix/docs/content/appstore/general/app-store-overview.md

 ![](attachments/app-store-overview/saved.png)

 * **View item** – click this to go to the [component details page](#details)
-* **Stop email notifications** – click this to stop email notifications if you have them enabled
+* **Receive/Stop email notifications** – click this to start receivin email notifications or to stop the notifications if you already have them enabled
 * **Unsave** – click this to remove the component from your saved content

 ### 4.4 Reviews {#my-reviews}